sanjaykmenon/ragdemo/RAG_BEST_PRACTICES.md

 Based on Jason Liu's RAG complexity framework, this guide covers the foundational to intermediate levels of RAG implementation with practical Python examples for financial document processing.

+## Understanding RAG Complexity Evolution

+Retrieval-Augmented Generation (RAG) applications exist on a spectrum of complexity, each level addressing real-world challenges that emerge as systems scale and encounter production demands.
+Understanding this evolution is crucial for building robust, maintainable RAG systems.

+### The Problem with Simple RAG

+Most tutorials and examples show basic RAG implementations that work well in demos but fail in production.
+The typical "embed documents, store vectors, retrieve similar chunks, generate response" approach quickly reveals limitations:

+- **Poor chunk boundaries** that split important context
+- **Lack of observability** making debugging impossible
+- **No evaluation framework** to measure system performance
+- **Brittle retrieval** that misses relevant information
+- **Inconsistent responses** with no quality control

+### Why Levels Matter

+Jason Liu's framework addresses these issues systematically.
+Each level solves specific problems while building toward sophisticated production systems:

+1. **Level 1** establishes the foundation with proper data handling
+2. **Level 2** adds structure and improves retrieval quality
+3. **Level 3** introduces observability for debugging and optimization
+4. **Level 4** implements evaluation for continuous improvement

+This progression mirrors real-world RAG development, where each level becomes necessary as usage scales and requirements evolve.

 ## Table of Contents
 1. [Level 1: The Basics](#level-1-the-basics)
 2. [Level 2: More Structured Processing](#level-2-more-structured-processing)